 1. Magnetic Clothing

-Available in a variety of colors and patterns, outfits by Magnetic Me can be worn around the clock.
+Available in a variety of colors and patterns, outfits by Magnetic Me can be worn around the clock, whether the little one is napping or doing tummy time.
 On both the onesies and two-piece sets, the enclosure is fully magnetic—no frustrating buttons or snaps to mess with during those middle-of-the-night diaper changes.

-Many different brands make swaddles in a variety of styles, but I adore the ones by Love to Dream.
-Unlike the traditional swaddle design, which keeps baby’s arms down, the Love to Dream version allows baby’s hands to be near their face.
-The larger sizes also have zip-off “wings” to help transition baby from a swaddle to a sleep sack down the road.
+Many different brands make swaddle blankets in a variety of styles, but I adore the ones by Love to Dream.
+Unlike the traditional swaddle design, which keeps the baby’s arms down, the Love to Dream version allows their hands to be near their face.
+The larger sizes also have zip-off “wings” to help transition the baby from a swaddle to a sleep sack down the road.

 For pacifier-loving babies, the WubbaNub will be love at first sight.
 This stuffed-animal pacifier can calm our one-year-old better than any other product, hands down.
 Available in an assortment of cute animals, WubbaNubs are adorable and much bigger than traditional pacifiers, making them harder to lose.